-5.39 Five invasive plant species included on Schedule 9 of the Wildlife and Countryside Act 1981 (as amended) are present on-site.
-Under this act it is an offence to plant or otherwise cause these species to grow in the wild.
-It is possible that they could spread during development (particularly if work in and around water bodies is carried out) and, therefore, it is recommended that they be removed and correctly disposed of, following best practice guidelines (Environment Agency, 2010)
+5.35 Giant hogweed was observed in two locations in arable fields.
+This is an invasive plant species included on Schedule 9 of the Wildlife and Countryside Act 1981 (as amended), under which it is an offence to plant or otherwise cause these species to grow in the wild.
+It is possible that it could spread during development and, therefore, it is recommended that it be removed and correctly disposed of, following best practice guidelines (Environment Agency, 2010; Netregs, 2012).